primaryobjects/squarespace/README.md

 - booksHeading: Heading text for book information section. *(default is "Buy the Book")*

+- retries: Number of retry attempts to download the Google spreadsheet. *(default is 10)*

 #### Custom Example

 An example of using the options is shown below.